Renee Graziano: Family

 Graziano lives in Staten Island, New York City.
 Her former husband, Hector Pagan, Jr., was a mobster who became a DEA informant, and gave evidence against her father, Anthony Graziano.
-In 2014, Pagan was sentenced to eleven years' imprisonment for murder.
 They have one son, AJ.

 Career

-Graziano has appeared as a prominent character in all six seasons of Mob Wives, from 2011 to 2016.
-The show was conceived and is executive-produced by Graziano's sister, Jenn Graziano.
-In 2016, she appeared in Celebrity Big Brother 18 where she reached the final and finished in third place with an 14.66% of the vote.
-She was the last standing woman and American in the house.
-In January 2017, Graziano and her partner Joey Gambino were featured on the ninth season of Marriage Boot Camp.
-In December 2022 she starred in the VH1 movie Fuhgeddabout Christmas along side Justina Valentine, Vinny Guadagnino, and Teresa Giudice.
+Graziano has appeared as a prominent figure in all six seasons of Mob Wives, between 2011 and 2016.
+The show was conceived, and is executive-produced, by Graziano's sister, Jenn.
+In 2016, she appeared in Celebrity Big Brother 18 where she reached the finale, placing third, with 14.66% of the total vote.
+She was the last-standing female and last remaining American in the house.
+In January 2017, Graziano and her partner, Joey Gambino, were featured on the ninth season of Marriage Boot Camp.
+In December 2022, she starred in the VH1 movie Fuhgeddabout Christmas alongside Justina Valentine, Vinny Guadagnino, and Teresa Giudice.

+In late 2024, Graziano began hosting her own podcast and YouTube channel called The CRYsis Queen Podcast, featuring various celebrity guest interviews and discussions on a range of topics.
+The channel's official description states: "Renee Graziano's CRYsis Queen is a thunderous declaration of the truth beneath the flashbulbs and fame.
+Media and industry headline stories that are whispered about in the shadows will be given a stage.
+Renee and her guests are doing more than sharing their stories—they will be digging deep and revealing the often painful humanity that unites us all.
+CRYsis Queen is more than a podcast; it's a raw, pulsating heart, beating out rhythms of resilience, defiance, and undeniable truth."

-She has released two books: a semi-autobiographical novel, Playing With Fire, and a cookbook, How to Use a Meat Cleaver: Secrets and Recipes from a Mob Family's Kitchen (2014).
+Graziano has released two books: a semi-autobiographical novel, Playing With Fire, and a cookbook, How to Use a Meat Cleaver: Secrets and Recipes from a Mob Family's Kitchen (2014).